 A. B. Birchfield, T. Xu, K. S. Shetye, and T. J. Overbye, “Building synthetic power transmission networks of many voltage levels, spanning multiple areas,” 2018 51st Hawaii International Conference on System Sciences (HICSS), Koloa, HI, 2018.

 H. Li, A. L. Bornsheuer, T. Xu, A. B. Birchfield and T. J. Overbye, “Load modeling in synthetic electric grids,” 2018 IEEE Texas Power and Energy Conference (TPEC), College Station, TX, USA, 2018, pp. 1-6.

-A. B. Birchfield, T. Xu, and T. J. Overbye, “Power flow convergence and reactive power planning in the creation of large synthetic grids,” IEEE Transactions on Power Systems, to appear, 2018.
+A. B. Birchfield, T. Xu, and T. J. Overbye, “Power flow convergence and reactive power planning in the creation of large synthetic grids,” in IEEE Transactions on Power Systems, 2018.